galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 # Step 2: Selectionning one specific species and showing all the data corresponding to it

 The second step of any Regional GAM data analysis is making sure to have one dataset of only one specific species that you will then be able to use.
 Because a graph is occurent only if it shows the occurence of one species trough the years.
-If you want to compare this evolution with the one of another species, you will have to superimpose the graphs onto the others.
+If you want to compare this evolution with the one of another species, you will have to superimpose the graphs on one another.

 > ## How many species are taken into account in this dataset
 > As the dataset is important and countains manw informations, you want to know wether the data are about only one species or  more.
 > 1. Search for the tool `compter le nombre d'occurence de chaque enrégistrement`with the following parameters.
-> * Compter les occurrences des valeurs présentes dans la(les) colonne(s): select: `"column 1"`
+> * "Compter les occurrences des valeurs présentes dans la(les) colonne(s)": `column 1`
-> * Délimité par: `"tabulation"`.
+> * "Délimité par": `tabulation`.
-> * Comment les résultats doivent t'ils être triés ?: `"Avec la valeur la plus présente en premier"`.
+> * "Comment les résultats doivent t'ils être triés ?": `Avec la valeur la plus présente en premier`.
 > 2. Inspect the file by clicking on the `eye` icon to check how many species are taken into account.
-> > If there is ony one species you can't skip the following steps ang go directly convert your file using the tool `tabular t    to CSV`
+> > If there is ony one species you can't skip the following steps ang go directly convert your file using the tool `tabular  to CSV`
 >
 >    > ### Create a new file concerning only the data of one species
 >    > 1.
 Copy the name of the species you are interested in from the file on CSV (for example: "Pyronia tithonus").